 Which colors, beyond gray, can you determine in the roof samples above?
 The black and dark gray roof samples in the top row are the most neutral, and therefore will work with the widest array of color palettes.

-The other samples have one or more of the following colors: blue, green and purple.
-The color you see emerging will play into the overall color palette of the house, so don't ignore it.
+The other samples have one or more of the following colors: blue, green, and purple.
+The color you see emerging will play into the overall color palette of the house exterior, so don't ignore it.
 Repeat that undertone color elsewhere on the house for a cohesive look.
 For example, if your gray roof has green undertones, you could do a shutter color in a similar or darker version of that green.

-Gray roofs work well with:
+There are many colors gray/black roofs work well with:

 Haven't seen your roof color yet?
 Look for more blog posts that discuss color palettes for less common roof colors to get some new home siding ideas.

 Check out more popular siding colors by exploring the LP SmartSide ExpertFinish color collection, and use the LP SmartSide Home Visualizer, our siding visualizer tool, to bring your design vision to life!

 Note: All photos are for illustrative purposes only.
 Please refer regularly to lpcorp.com for correct and up-to-date product installation instructions.

 Re-siding your home can completely transform its look and increase curb appeal exponentially, but completing a re-side is a big job and a significant investment.
 If you've never done it, it's hard to know what to expect and how to prepare for a siding replacement.